xugengyu/paulxu_blog/_posts/2025-08-25-polyphase-channelizer.md

 To illustrate this, let us consider the following wide-band waveform with uniform, consisting of four narrow-band signals, each with a perfectly flat spectrum:
 <iframe src="https://paulxu.me/images/2025-08-25/wideband_signal_polyphase_input.html" width="800" height="450" frameborder="0"></iframe>

-To aid visualization, let us assume that the signal has a purely real spectrum.
+To aid visualization, let us also assume that the signal has a purely real spectrum.
 The intuition developed in this case can later be generalized to arbitrary waveforms with complex spectra.
-Now, let us plot the spectrum of the signal on a complex IQ plane:
+We can now plot the spectrum of the signal on a complex IQ plane:

-<iframe src="https://paulxu.me/images/2025-08-25/wideband_signal_polyphase_input_complex.html" width="800" height="800" frameborder="0"></iframe>
+<iframe src="https://paulxu.me/images/2025-08-25/complex_spectrum_wideband_input.html" width="800" height="800" frameborder="0"></iframe>

 First, the original signal is decomposed into four parallel streams, each operating at one-quarter of the original sampling rate.
 These streams are staggered with respect to one another by one-sample increments.